DDM Documentation

 Documentation Structure

-Documentation for Researchers: This section is for researchers who use DDM to set up their data donation projects on an existing application server.
+Documentation for Researchers: This section of the documentation is targeted at researchers who use DDM to set up their data donation projects on an existing application server.
+It demonstrates how to create and configure a new data donation project.

-Documentation for Administrator: This section is for server administrators who want to set up a server to host DDM.
+Documentation for Administrator: This section of the documentation is targeted at server administrators who want to set up a server to host DDM.

-Documentation for Developers: This section is for developers who want to contribute to the development of DDM or want to fork and extend DDM on their own.
+Documentation for Developers: This section of the documentation is targeted at developers who want to contribute to the development of DDM or want to fork and extend DDM on their own.